Jayden874/Pryocaphter/README.md

 - Users enter the amount they wish to invest (minimum 1 KSH).
 - If the amount is valid, they click the **"Invest Now"** button.
 - They are shown a confirmation message.
-- After a short delay, they are redirected to **WhatsApp** to finalize the investment.
+- After a short delay, they are redirected to **WhatsApp** to finalize the investment

-## Image Used

-The investment image is taken from [Numista Egyptian Coin](https://en.numista.com/catalogue/pieces1816.html).

 ## WhatsApp Redirect